kojokwakye/etch-a-sketch/README.md

 5. Additionally, there is an RGB mode button that enables random color generation.
 In this mode, hovering over squares applies random RGB colors to the grid.

+6. There's a slider for choosing different grids sizes.

-6. The program provides a restart button that clears the grid by refreshing the page.
+7. The program provides a restart button that clears the grid by refreshing the page.

-7. Users can switch between the color picker and RGB modes to create different effects on the grid.
+8. Users can switch between the color picker and RGB modes to create different effects on the grid.

 # Minor additions

 1. Added a screenshot feature.

+2. Somehow mangaged to add a slider that changes the size of the grids.
+Limit is 100 X 100